-Mount Mitchell Heritage Prairie
+Mount Mitchell Heritage Prairie Park

-Mt.
-Mitchell and the Topeka/Fort Riley Road have Heritage Area “Star Attraction” status and have been recognized by the National Park Service as authenticated Underground Railroad sites in its Network to Freedom Program.
+Mount Mitchell and the Topeka/Fort Riley Road have Heritage Area “Star Attraction” status and have been recognized by the National Park Service as authenticated Underground Railroad sites in its Network to Freedom Program.

-Management of Mt.
-Mitchell was turned over to Audubon of Kansas and the Prairie Guards in 2006.
+Management of Mount Mitchell was turned over to Audubon of Kansas and the Prairie Guards in 2006.
 AOK and the Prairie Guards jointly purchased an additional 15 acres in 2007.
 Through donations and the efforts of many hours of Prairie Guards volunteer labor improving the park's infrastructure, it has become a popular destination for residents of the local community and visitors from far and wide.

-Mt.
-Mitchell is a place to go for a quiet walk surrounded by wildflowers, the sounds of the prairie and wind in the grass.
+Mount Mitchell is a place to go for a quiet walk surrounded by wildflowers, the sounds of the prairie and wind in the grass.
 It is a place where school children and visitors can experience the prairie of territorial days and learn about the struggle to end slavery.

-It is a place to learn about Native American culture, early exploration and settlement, the Underground Railroad, Exodusters and a host of other subjects, including geology and prairie restoration.
+It is a place to learn about Native American culture, early exploration and settlement, the Underground Railroad, Exodusters, and a host of other subjects, including geology and prairie restoration.